 This warming Creamy Pumpkin Soup is just what we feel like eating when the leaves are turning and there’s a chill in the air.
-The fact that this soup comes together quickly is an added bonus – thanks to canned pumpkin and non-dairy canned coconut milk.
-This is an easy recipe and really is perfect for the fall months.
+The fact that it comes together quickly is an added bonus – thanks to some key shortcuts.
+This is easy recipe is perfect for fall.

 CREAMY PUMPKIN SOUP

 Just when you thought you were safe from another of the thousands of pumpkin recipes out there right now, I offer you this wonderful recipe for Creamy Pumpkin Soup.